microsoft/jrt-controller/docs/understand_simple_app_py.md

 To see the details of this logic and expected behaviour, refer to [./understand_simple_app_c.md](./understand_simple_app_c.md)

 For the python version, see [jrtc_app.py](../src/wrapper_apis/python/jrtc_app.py).
-This file is a python wrapper used to interface to the API described in [first example c](../sample_apps/first_example_c/)..
+This file is a python wrapper used to interface to the API described in [first example c](./understand_simple_app_c.md)

-The details of first_example_py is almost identical to first_example_c, in that the developer just has to define the state variables, the application configuration, amd the callback handler.
+The details of first_example_py is almost identical to first_example_c, in that the developer just has to define the state variables, the application configuration, and the callback handler.

 This README will simply show how to write the app in python.